SEO Measurement Mistakes, Part 4: Links/

 10. Not Tying Links to Other Key Metrics

 Looking at links alone is limiting.
 But even if you have a solid holistic grasp of your page and domain authority, your actionable insights are yet limited if you don’t tie that to other important metrics.
+For example:

-- Check your keyword/architecture strategy by comparing your most authoritative pages to your pages with he most organic traffic value
+- Check your keyword/architecture strategy by comparing your most authoritative pages to your pages with he most organic traffic value.

-- Check your indexation metrics to ensure that index bloat isn’t diluting your link equity
+- Check your indexation metrics to ensure that index bloat isn’t diluting your link equity.

 - See if a link campaign is helping brand equity by looking for correlations in referral traffic, earned media impressions, branded organic traffic, and direct traffic.